-Can older people safely take opioids, such as hydrocodone and oxycodone, to manage arthritis pain?
+Can older people safely take drugs containing opioids, such as hydrocodone (Vicodin) and oxycodone (Percocet), to manage arthritis pain?

 Opioids have risks that may be particularly serious for older people, including:

 - Sedation and mental confusion.
 Opioids can cause sleepiness or mental clouding, which can dramatically increase the risk of falls and fractures caused by falls.

 - Disordered breathing.
 Higher doses of opioids can result in slower or shallow breathing patterns, especially during sleep.

 - Heart problems.
 Some opioids increase the risk of heart attack or heart failure.